-Gender Action, established in 2002 as the world’s first and lead organization holding the world’s largest development banks accountable for gender impacts of their investments, has been building a global movement that is coming to fruition.
-Women’s rights, environment and human rights groups around the world have been joining Gender Action’s advocacy pushing development banks such as the World Bank, Inter-American Development Bank and new Asia Infrastructure Investment Bank, to promote gender justice and the rights of women, men and sexual minorities.
-Examples of groups partnering with Gender Action to achieve our goals are BRICS Feminist Watch, the Bank Information Center, Both ENDS, CEE-Hope Nigeria, the National Association for Women’s Action in Development Uganda, the NGO Forum on the ADB and many other organizations worldwide.
+Gender Action, established in 2002 is the world’s first and lead organization holding the world’s largest development banks (also known as International Financial Institutions or IFIs) accountable for gender impacts of their investments across sectors.
+Over the years, Gender Action has developed the foundations for a global movement that is coming to fruition: Women’s, LGBTI and other human and environment rights groups around the world are increasingly partnering with Gender Action in advocacy that pushes IFIs such as the World Bank, Inter-American Development Bank and new Asia Infrastructure Investment Bank, to promote gender equal justice and rights of women, men and sexual minorities.
+Examples of groups which have been partnering with Gender Action to achieve these goals are the Global Alliance for Green and Gender Action (GAGGA), BRICS Feminist Watch, the Bank Information Center, the Bretton Woods Project, CEE-Hope Nigeria, the National Association for Women’s Action in Development Uganda, the NGO Forum on the ADB (Asian Development Bank), Both ENDS, WoMin (African Women Unite Against Destructive Resource Extraction) and many other organizations.

 Sexual Assaults in the World Bank